MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/cloud-edge/cloud-edge-workload-manufacturing.md

 [!include [preview banner](../includes/preview-banner.md)]

 > [!WARNING]
+> The manufacturing execution workload is available in preview at this point in time.
 > Some business functionality isn't fully supported in the public preview when workload scale units are used.

-In manufacturing execution, cloud and edge scale units deliver the following capabilities, even when edge units aren't connected to the hub:
+In manufacturing execution, scale units deliver the following capabilities:

 - Machine operators and shop floor supervisors can access the operational production plan.
 - Machine operators can keep the plan up to date by running discrete and process manufacturing jobs.